-Investing in regular quality time with your child, especially your child gets to lead the activities, can result in them generally feeling so much more settled, less stressed, more secure, confident and more cooperative.
+Investing in regular quality time with your child, especially when your child gets to lead the activities, can result in them generally feeling so much more settled, less stressed, more secure, confident and more cooperative.
 Creating quality time with each child also tends to greatly minimize sibling rivalry.
 Children crave quality time with their parents because they have such a deep innate and healthy drive for that attention.

 Quality time deepens our empathy for our child.
 When we give our full undivided attention and attune to our child, we can often really feel what they are feeling, we develop deeper empathy for their feelings, we can share their excitement, we reenter the world of imagination, we are reminded of the beauty of their innocence, we get to share those magic moments.
 As our child experiences our full attention, they draw from us whatever they need to learn, to strengthen, to grow, even to heal and to develop their full potential.